 Electricity leaves the network at consumers premises and is metered at this point.
-Some is however used for street lighting, traffic bollards, telecommunications cabinets and similar applications without being metered and thus called unmetered supplies.
+However, it is used also for street lighting, traffic bollards, telecommunications cabinets and similar applications without being metered and thus called unmetered supplies.

 Meters consume a small amount of power whether or not there is any consumption to record.
 Although this is a small amount, it scales up for instance to about 2 to 3% of the total amount of technical losses with all installed meters in the UK (about 500MWh7 per annum).